 NOTE: Columbia Road Flower Market is open every Sunday from 8am until around 3pm, regardless of the weather.

 Best Sunday lunch you say?
 Indeed.
-It’s one of seven in our best Sunday roast guide in case fancy a peep at the others.
+And there’s more where that came from in our best Sunday roast guide…